-The recommendations of the International Union of Biochemistry (Erzyme Nomenclature, 1984, London: Academic Press) should be followed, and the EC number given where known.
-Other nomenclature, symbols, abbreviations and conventions Authors should consult a current issue for guidance.
+The recommendations of the International Union of Biochemistry (Enzyme Nomenclature, 1984, London: Academic Press) should be followed, and the EC number given where known.

+Other nomenclature, symbols, abbreviations and conventions

+Authors should consult a current issue for guidance.
 Useful information on biochemical nomenclature and permitted acronyms can be found in Biochemical Journal 169, 11-14 and on nutrient nomenclature in the British Journal of Nutrition.
 If authors use other abbreviations or acronyms, they should be defined at first mention, and their number restricted to ensure that the text is readable.
 Always use Arabic numerals with units; otherwise use words for 1-10 and figures for more than 10, (e.g. 3 weeks, three cows, 34 sheep) but avoid mixed lists.
-Time should be given by the 24 h clock e.g. 415, without the chours. avoid mixed lists.
+Time should be given by the 24 h clock, e.g. 14.15, without h or hours.

+avoid mixed lists.
 Time should be given by the 24 h clock, e.g. 14.15, without h or hours.